AdrianaVega97/ml-project/README.md

 ![](genre_classification/figures/rp_visualization.png)

 As seen, there is clearly a better chance of classifying the correct genre based on this 2D feature.
-We designed a complex CNN network to classify genres based on feature.
+We designed a complex CNN network to classify genres based on this feature.
 The network architecture can be found in the `RHClassifier` class of [classifiers.py](genre_classification/classifiers.py).
 Below is a schematics of the architecture:

 ```
 -----------------------------------------------------------------------